yulapshun/2064pension/plugins/facebook-button-plugin/readme.txt

 3. Plugin settings page.

 == Changelog ==

+= V2.55 - 20.07.2017 =
+* NEW : Ability to choose buttons size has been added.
+* Update : Default button appearance has been updated.

+= V2.54 - 06.04.2017 =
+* NEW : Czech language file is added.
+* Bugfix : Bug with incorrect My Page Facebook button link was fixed.

+= V2.53 - 31.01.2017 =
+* Update : The plugin settings page has been updated.

+= V2.52 - 14.11.2016 =
+* Update : Compatibility with Pagination plugin was added.
+* Pro : Tree of site pages was updated.

+= V2.51 - 03.10.2016 =
+* NEW : Spain language file is added.

+= V2.50 - 08.08.2016 =
+* Update : All functionality for wordpress 4.6 was updated.

+= V2.49 - 06.07.2016 =
+* Update : Images size for meta property 'og:image' has been changed.

 = V2.48 - 06.05.2016 =
 * NEW : Ability to add custom styles.